Kopere Solar Power Station: Overview

 Kenya has ambitions to electrify 100 percent of the country's population, up from 70 percent in 2017.
-This development and the 55 megawatts Garissa Solar Power Station, owned by Kenya Rural Electrification Authority, are aimed to diversify Kenya electricity sources, given the unpredictability of hydro-power in this East African country.
+This development and the 55 megawatts Garissa Solar Power Station, owned by Kenya Rural Electrification Authority, are aimed to diversify Kenya's electricity sources, given the unpredictability of hydro-power in this East African country.
 The project was initiated by Portuguese energy firm Martifer Solar and was later acquired by the French firm in 2016.

 This power station is expected to supply at least 600,000 on-grid customers.
 In addition to the power station, the developers will construct a 33/132kV sub-station and a 1.8 km, transmission line to integrate the estimated 106GWh generated annually into the national grid.

 Developers

 The power station is being developed by Voltalia Portugal SA, the Portuguese subsidiary of the French company Voltalia.
-The developers have already signed a 20-year power purchase agreement with electricity distributor Kenya Power and Lighting Company.
+The developers have signed a 20-year power purchase agreement with electricity distributor Kenya Power and Lighting Company.
 Voltalia is expected to own and operate the solar farm and power station, after commissioning.